seufster71/colonycommandworker/colonycommandworker/README.md

-# tradeanalyzer
+# Colony Command

-Copyright (C) 2016-2022 Ryan Trade International RTI
+Copyright (C) 2023 Lydia's Honey Pine Farm

-create directory gitanalyzer and clone all project into this directory  script depend on it.
+create directory gitcolony and clone all project into this directory  script depend on it.

 Initial Setup </br>
 clone the following java repos </br>